 3. User Profiles That Build Community

-To participate, you’ll usually need to create an account.
-I found that having a profile adds a personal touch — it helps others recognize your contributions and gives you a sense of identity in the community.
-Over time, you even build credibility as others notice your helpful posts and insights.
+Having a profile adds a personal touch.
+It helps others recognize your contributions and gives you a sense of identity in the community.
+Over time, you build credibility as others notice your helpful posts.

 4. Moderation That Keeps Things Respectful